 The McDermott case alleges that certain tipped hourly employees were required to perform excessive non-serving duties without being paid the minimum wage or overtime compensation for that work ("server claims") and that certain hourly employees were required to wait "off the clock," without pay for the wait ("lock-in claims").
 The McDermott case seeks recovery of unpaid wages and overtime wages related to those claims.
 Following provisional class notice being sent in 2000, 10,838 persons filed "opt-in" forms.
 On February 27 and March 2, 2004, respectively, the Court in the McDermott case entered orders adopting a previously issued report of the Magistrate Judge and: (1) granted Cracker Barrel's motion to decertify the server claims; and (2) dismissed the server claims with prejudice.
 As to the lock-in claims, the Court's February 27, 2004 order also upheld the Magistrate Judge's report denying Cracker Barrel's motion to decertify those claims.
 Previously, 8,512 persons filed opt-in forms alleging lock-in claims.
 As a result of the Court's ruling, these plaintiffs will be allowed to present their collective case through 216 representative plaintiffs.
 In order to receive statutory liquidated damages or to extend the period of the statute of limitations from two to three years, the plaintiffs will be required to show willfulness by Cracker Barrel.
 A failure on the plaintiffs' part to show willfulness will limit their claims to actual damages over a two-year time period.
+Because the February 27 and March 2 orders were received only recently, the Company does not know whether the plaintiffs intend to appeal the aspects of the orders that adversely affect them.
 The Company continues to believe that Cracker Barrel has substantial defenses to these claims and intends to vigorously defend against them unless they can be satisfactorily resolved through the mediation discussions described below.
 Recent mediation discussions have delayed the proceedings in this case, as well as others, but the parties have submitted a proposed schedule to the Court with respect to any additional proceedings in the case.
 In 2001 the Company established a reserve of \$3,500 with respect to the McDermott case based on offers of judgment to those plaintiffs.
-None of these offers of judgment was
+None of these offers of judgment was accepted.

 The Stanley case initially was a purported FLSA collective action, but the plaintiffs did not timely move the court for class certification.
-This case was filed by current and former employees asserting three claims based upon alleged violations of the FLSA: (1) that Personal Achievement Responsibility (PAR) IV level employees are routinely required to perform quasi-managerial duties or duties related to training without receiving minimum wage or overtime compensation for that work, (2) that employees classified as trainers routinely work off the clock to prepare for training sessions at home or on store premises and to conduct pre-training activities, and (3) that store opener employees were mis-classified as salaried exempt and are due overtime compensation.
+This case was filed by current and former employees asserting three claims based upon alleged violations of the FLSA: (1) that Personal Achievement Responsibility (PAR) IV level employees are routinely required to perform quasi-managerial duties or minimum wage or overtime duties related to training without receiving compensation for that work, (2) that employees classified as trainers routinely work off the clock to prepare for training sessions at home or on store premises and to conduct pre-training activities, and (3) that store opener employees were mis-classified as salaried exempt and are due overtime compensation.
 The individual plaintiffs in Stanley seek unpaid compensation and back pay, liquidated damages, prejudgment interest, attorneys' fees and costs, and unspecified injunctive relief.
 No express amount of monetary damages is claimed in the Stanley case and no substantial discovery has taken place in that case.
 After rulings and consents dismissing certain plaintiffs, only three individuals remain in this case.
 Cracker Barrel had recently begun to prepare for summary judgment proceedings against the remaining three plaintiffs when mediation discussions that could resolve this case, as well as others, delayed proceedings in the case.